CommonRoad/commonroad-stl-monitor/readme.md

 This introduction will give you an overview how to install, parametrize, and execute the CommonRoad Traffic Rule Monitor.

-We recommend Ubuntu 18.04 as operating system. \
+We recommend Ubuntu 18.04 as operating system.
+The usage of the Anaconda Python distribution is recommended.
 For the monitor you need at least Python 3.6 and the following packages:
 * *matplotlib* >= 2.5.0
 * *numpy* >= 3.1.0